p0ntan/vteam-root/README.md

 ./setup.bash up --env
 ```

-You can also skip the --env flag if you already have the needed .env-files and just run:
+You can also skip the --env flag if you already have the all needed .env-files in the submodules and just run:

 ```
 ./setup.bash up